li-plus/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am Jiahao Li, a senior student majoring in Computer Science from Tsinghua University.
-I was researching on artificial intelligence and computer vision at [i-VisionGroup](http://ivg.au.tsinghua.edu.cn/), advised by Professor [Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/).
+I was researching artificial intelligence and computer vision at [i-VisionGroup](http://ivg.au.tsinghua.edu.cn/), advised by Professor [Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/).
 I also spent a great time taking an internship at [ByteDance AILab](https://ailab.bytedance.com/), working on industrial computer vision projects.

 Currently, my interests have shifted to computer architecture.
 Instead of fancy AI algorithms, I am more interested in the infrastructure that supports those top-level applications.
-Originally, I was planning to apply for a master program in U.S., but now it seems impossible due to COVID-19.
-I will join ByteDance AML (Applied Machine Learning) group on 2021 Fall as a backend developer, focusing on machine learning system and infrastructure.
+Originally, I was planning to apply for a master program in US, but now it seems impossible due to COVID-19.
+I will join ByteDance AML (Applied Machine Learning) group in 2021 Fall as a backend developer, focusing on machine learning system and infrastructure.